Dmitry19001/Vic3ModHelper/README.md

 * PNG, JPG and  DDS cover images support (preview only and export)
 * MP3 to OGG conversion (FFMPEG support)
 * Project saving system
+* Localization system
+* Settings page

 ## WORK IN PROGRESS
-* Multiple mod managment
-* Localization system
 * UI improving (constantly ipmroving)
-* Settings page

 ## Installation and Setup
 Currently you can clone the repository and build it yourself.